girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML API AND ITS APPLICATIONS.md

 }
 ```

-1)Call preventDefault() to prevent the browser default handling of the data (default is open as link on drop)
+1) Call preventDefault() to prevent the browser default handling of the data (default is open as link on drop)

-2)Get the dragged data with the dataTransfer.getData() method.
+2) Get the dragged data with the dataTransfer.getData() method.
 This method will return any data that was set to the same type in the setData() method

-3)The dragged data is the id of the dragged element ("drag1")
+3) The dragged data is the id of the dragged element ("drag1")

-4)Append the dragged element into the drop element
+4) Append the dragged element into the drop element

 # HTML Web Storage API
 HTML web storage; better than cookies.